microsoft/semantic-kernel/docs/decisions/0018-kernel-hooks-phase2.md

 ## Context and Problem Statement

-Currently Kernel invoking and invoked handlers don't expose the prompt to the handlers.
+Currently Kernel invoking and invoked handlers do not expose the prompt to the handlers.

 The proposal is a way to expose the prompt to the handlers.